Donut Maker fun: How to make doughnuts with the Babycakes Donut Maker — delicious easy recipe idea for breakfast.

 Add and blend just until the ingredients are mixed well and dough is creamy:

 Immediately scoop the batter into a disposable decorating bag and close with a rubber band.
 Snip the tip and pipe a ring of dough into each of the molds.
+(Or, just use a spoon!)
 Close the lid and bake for 3 to 5 minutes.
 Remove from the Donut Maker and rest on a wire rack.
 Top with icing, confectioner’s sugar or cinnamon sugar.

 Yield: 9 doughnuts (which means one batch plus three since the Donut Maker holds six.
 I think.
 I think mine are slightly too big since they have those ridges around the middle, so maybe you can get 10.)